satellite-image-deep-learning/techniques/README.md

 * TensorFlow Object Detection API provides a [handy utility](https://github.com/tensorflow/models/blob/6a55ecdea7afda51f9dc42dc17104bd6444395d9/research/object_detection/utils/colab_utils.py#L384) for object annotation within Google Colab notebooks.
 See usage [here](https://github.com/yasserius/tf2-object-detection-api#label-images-in-colab)
 * [coco-annotator](https://github.com/jsbroks/coco-annotator)
 * [pylabel](https://github.com/pylabel-project/pylabel) -> Python library for computer vision labeling tasks.
 The core functionality is to translate bounding box annotations between different formats-for example, from coco to yolo.
 PyLabel also includes an image labeling tool that runs in a Jupyter notebook that can annotate images manually or perform automatic labeling using a pre-trained model

-## Annotation tools with GEO features
-Also check the section **Image handling, manipulation & dataset creation**
-* [GroundWork](https://groundwork.azavea.com/) is designed for annotating and labeling geospatial data like satellite imagery, from Azavea
-* [labelbox.com](https://labelbox.com/) -> free tier is quite generous, [supports annotating Geotiffs](https://docs.labelbox.com/docs/tiled-imagery-editor) & returning annotations with geospatial coordinates.
-Watch [this webcast](https://www.arturo.ai/webcastbuilding-ai-products-from-the-ground-up/)
-* [iris](https://github.com/ESA-PhiLab/iris) -> Tool for manual image segmentation and classification of satellite imagery
-* If you are considering building an in house annotation platform [read this article](https://medium.com/earthcube-stories/ai-products-and-remote-sensing-yes-it-is-hard-and-yes-you-need-a-good-infra-4b5d6cf822f1).
-Used PostGis database, GeoJson format and GIS standard in a stateless architecture

 ## Annotation formats
 Note there are many annotation formats, although PASCAL VOC and coco-json are the most commonly used.
 I recommend using geojson for storing polygons, then converting these to the required format when needed.